Games Where You Can Play Optimally with Arena-Independent Finite Memory

 \section{Characterization}

-We are now able to establish our characterization of preference relations admitting finite-memory optimal strategies.
+We are now able to establish our characterization of preference relations admitting finite-memory optimal strategies based on a given memory skeleton $\memskel$.
 We proceed in three steps.
 First, in Section~\ref{subsec:concepts}, we present the core concepts of this characterization, i.e., the properties that preference relations must verify to yield UFM strategies.
-Second, we state our equivalence result in Section~\ref{subsec:results}, alongside a corollary of utmost practical importance that lets one lift results from the one-player case to the two-player one.
+Second, we state our equivalence result in Section~\ref{subsec:results}, alongside a corollary of practical interest that lets one lift results from the one-player case to the two-player one.
 We defer the formal proofs of both directions of the equivalence to Section~\ref{sec:FMToConcepts} and Section~\ref{sec:conceptsToFM}, and only explain here how to combine them.
 Finally, we provide an illustrative application of our characterization in Section~\ref{subsec:example}.